tejaswigowda/strata-editor/guides/ROADMAP.md

 NEXT (the next lever)
   Host-side selector resolution: pick-don't-compose, clarify-on-ambiguity, don't-over-enumerate.
-    Attack the confirmed hard task — selector-resolution caps 77% even at the Opus ceiling and scaffolding adds nothing on small models, so move resolution OFF the model and into the host Fold the timeline sugar→absolute representation into the standalone library (still editor-side)
+    Attack the confirmed hard task: selector-resolution caps 77% even at the Opus ceiling and scaffolding adds nothing on small models, so move resolution OFF the model and into the host Fold the timeline sugar→absolute representation into the standalone library (still editor-side)